chesahkalu/MoodCheck/README.md

 5. Install the project dependencies using npm or yarn; on the command line, in the `/moodcheck/moodCheckServer` and `/moodcheck/moodCheckClient` directories run:

--   ```
+    ```
     npm install
     ```
--   Create a .env file in the /moodcheck/moodCheckServer directory and add your IBM Watson credentials.
+-   Create an .env file in the /moodcheck/moodCheckServer directory and add your IBM Watson credentials.

 6. Start the MoodCheck; on the command line, in the `/moodcheck/moodCheckServer` directory run: